YoungKai7/Hosted-Pages/Sections/Responsive Hosted Payment Page (JavaScript SDK).md

 Alternatively, an iFrame can be used to embed the Responsive Hosted Payment Page.
 See [RHPP (iFrame)](../Sections/Responsive%20Hosted%20Payment%20Page%20(iFrame).md) for details.

-PayFabric released a new version of our JavaScript SDK during our Nov.
-2023 release of PayFabric.
-Looking for previous versions of our JavaScript SDK?
-See [V1](../JavaScript%20SDK/JavaScript-SDK-V1.md) and [V2](../JavaScript%20SDK/JavaScript-SDK-V2.md).

 ## Walkthrough

 This section will walk you through how to embed the Responsive Hosted Payment Page into your application for secure payment processing.